craman-bu/ML-Model-And-Statistical-Analysis-for-used-SUV-Prices/README.md

-ML-Model-and-Statistical-Analysis-for-used-SUV-pries-for-Australian-SUV brands: Toyota and Mitsubishi (R markdown)
+ML-Model-and-Statistical-Analysis-for-used-SUV-pries-for-Australian-SUV brands: Toyota and Mitsubishi

 The goal of the project is to find which explanatory variables impact the price of used SUVs and  build a single and multiple  linear regression model to accurately predict the price of a used SUV.
 Our dataset consists of data on car prices for cars sold in Australia in the year 2023.